provenance-io/provenance/x/exchange/spec/01_concepts.md

 For example, a user creates an ask order to sell `2cow` (the `assets`) and wants at least `15chicken` (the `price`).
 The market finds a way to settle that order where the seller will get `16chicken`, but the seller's settlement fee will end up being `2chicken`.
-During settlement, the `2cow` are transferred from the seller to the buyer, then `16chicken` are transferred from the buyer to the seller.
+During settlement, the `2cow` are transferred from the seller to the buyer, and `16chicken` are transferred from the buyer to the seller.
 Then, `2chicken` are transferred from the seller to the market.
 So the seller ends up with `14chicken` for their `2cow`.